 Is a proxy statement the same as an annual report?

 No. A proxy statement focuses on matters requiring shareholder votes.
 An annual report (Form 10-K) provides comprehensive financial information and business performance data.
-Companies often send both together but they're distinct SEC filings.
+Companies often send both together, but they're distinct SEC filings.

 Why do some companies file PRE 14A and others go straight to DEF 14A?